California was a free state. But there was still slavery. Now reparations are on the table.

 California was admitted as a state as part of a deal between lawmakers representing slave and free states known as the Compromise of 1850.
 In exchange for passing legislation making California a free state — tipping the balance of power toward free states — lawmakers also passed a strict fugitive slave law that effectively “turned the criminal justice system and legal system in the United States into bounty hunters for slave owners,” Anderson said.

-Though it was a technically a “free” state, White settlers were not abolitionists; it was more that they didn’t want any Black people there at all.
-Before Peter Burnett became the first American governor of California, he penned a law in Oregon Country banning Black people.
+Though California was a technically a “free” state, White settlers were not abolitionists; it was more that they didn’t want any Black people there at all.
+Before Peter Burnett became the first elected governor of California, he penned a law in Oregon Country banning Black people.

 Slavery persisted in California until it was abolished nationally, Anderson said.
-There were no inventories of enslaved people and the 1850 census was famously faulty, so it is probably impossible to know how many people were enslaved in the Golden State.
+There were no inventories of enslaved people and the 1850 Census was famously faulty, so it is probably impossible to know how many people were enslaved in the Golden State.
 There were at least several hundred and possibly many more, Anderson said.
-There were ads for slave sales in California newspapers.
+There were ads for sales of enslaved people in California newspapers.

 “Because California was the frontier and the wild, there were people that ran away when they could,” she said.